bashuser30/dl-distro/README.md

 # dl-distro

-Bash script for downloading and verifying OS images
+Bash script for downloading and verifying OS images.

 ## Description